Zouxian (phenomenon): Economic factors

 Data from June 2023 suggest that real income growth remained below the inflation rate, with the youth unemployment rate reaching a new high of 20.4%.
 Subdued private investment continued in 2022, and the property market overall has depressed.
 The runners expressed their despair of an economic recovery.
 Young runners complained about the asymmetrically heavy workload versus poor salary.
 Another recurring demographic is small business owners, who incurred a high revenue deduction from COVID restrictions and thus became pessimistic about future business opportunities in the mainland of China.
 Most of the runners are aware that they are unlikely to obtain well-paying positions in the short run as asylum seekers.
 However, they believe the current toil will be worth paying if the next generation can grow with greater prosperity.

 Social media

 In recent years, social media has played a pivotal role in various movements in the mainland of China.
 Mainland Chinese undocumented immigration through the Southwestern United States border is not a COVID-exclusive phenomenon.
 Traversing the Darién Gap to reach Panama has been a COVID-inspired expedient.
-The China-Ecuador visa-free agreement gave rise to the rationale of making Ecuador the landing area for the runners.
+The China-Ecuador visa-free agreement gave rise to the rationale of making Ecuador the landing area for the runners while it lasted.
 Sharing and instruction transmission on media platforms, namely Telegram, TikTok, Twitter and YouTube, played a crucial role in alleviating the public's anxiety.